 We’ve put together a list of 7 red flags that indicate your website may need some work, anywhere from minor tweaks to a major overhaul.

-In 2017, having a non-mobile website is the digital equivalent of a CLOSED sign in your front window.
+Having a non-mobile website is the digital equivalent of a CLOSED sign in your front window.
 But don’t just take our word for it.
 Joost de Valk, CEO and founder of Yoast SEO, recently stated that, “not having a mobile-friendly site is like taking a knife to a gunfight” during a presentation at WordCamp US.
 Mobile internet traffic has already eclipsed desktop/laptop and continues to trend upward.
 Your website MUST provide a mobile-friendly experience.
 This can be achieved through re-designing your site to respond to all screen sizes, or adding mobile-specific coding that generates a separate, mobile-friendly design.

 If you can’t easily update or maintain your website, you should consider using a content management system (CMS).
 WordPress is by far the most popular, but there are also other options available such as Magento, Drupal, Joomla and more.
 A CMS will allow you to manage your website easily and effectively without the need for additional software or coding knowledge.
 However, this is usually not something that can be incorporated into an existing site and should be addressed with a complete re-design.

 We believe WordPress is the best choice to manage our site and yours.
 To learn more, take a look at our blog post, Why We Build Websites With WordPress.